ammasood12/VPN-router/ClashRouter.md

 Can't use this command in "shellinabox" or "webshell" <br/>
 > sed -i 's/\tdetect_package/\t# detect_package/g' /koolshare/scripts/ks_tar_install.sh <br/>

+**Clash Usage Notes**
 **Compatible with Merlin Clash**
+Note: an established VPN connection required to get the subscription and run the ClashMerlin first time. <br/>
-1. https://v2rayse.com (have clash panel configs)
+1. https://v2rayse.com -> have clash panel configs
-2. SSone (connect but can't browse)
+2. SSone -> connect but can't browse
-3. Ruk1ng001 (use clash-yaml config to import, can't connect)
+3. Ruk1ng001 -> use clash-yaml config to import, can't connect
+4. YiFenJiChang ->  unsupport proxy type: hysteria2

 ### How to use
 check the following link <br/>